tink-ab/tink-link-ios/README.md

 Use `pod update TinkLink` to update to the newer version.

 #### Using Carthage
+Refer to these [instructions](https://github.com/Carthage/Carthage#installing-carthage) for usage and installation details.

-Add `github "tink-ab/tink-link-ios"` to your project's Cartfile.
-Run `carthage update` to install TinkLink.
+1. Add `github "tink-ab/tink-link-ios"` to your project's Cartfile.
+2. Run `carthage update` in your project directory.
+3. If you're building for iOS, in your copy frameworks run script, add `$(SRCROOT)/Carthage/Build/iOS/TinkLink.framework` and `$(BUILT_PRODUCTS_DIR)/$(FRAMEWORKS_FOLDER_PATH)/TinkLink.framework` paths to your input and output file lists respectivly.

 When finished, you should be able to `import TinkLink` within your project.